mt-inside/versions-over-ip/README.md

-.pb.go should be built into api? gprc / gapic stubs should not make a hyper.js client for the fetch release dates (make the versions in the proto in to a type rather than string)
+.pb.go should be built into api? gprc / gapic stubs should not make a hyper.js client for the fetch release dates (make the versions in the proto in to a type rather than string) gapic / gax: retrying on InvalidArg with it shouldn't, ignoring the timeout

 proto pkg needs full name (.../api), build into api.